After you've got your Hangout app or extension running privately, to make it public for anyone to use, do the following:

 Additional OAuth scopes

-Title, description and icons
+Name, description and icons

 For each locale that you wish to translate to, choose the locale, then fill in the application's title, description and icons for that locale.
 If you do not specify strings and icons for a given locale, participants from that locale will see the 'Default' values.